Tool Learning 1 - Use Fuzzilli on Real Targets

 $ cd v8

-If want to update the code, could use the following command:
+If you want to update the code, you can use the following command:

 1